 One of the ways to segment your list is through reviews you receive from your subscribers or customers.

-You can always segment your subscribers on the basis of their responses or the fact whether they leave their review or not.
+You can always segment your subscribers on the basis of their responses or the fact of whether they leave their reviews or not.

 Using this kind of segmentation, you will be able to find your loyal customers who are not just buying your products but also leaving a review.

-Then, for the other ones who are not leaving any review for your products, you need to send them custom emails encouraging them to share their buying experience.
+Then, for the other ones who are not leaving any reviews for your products, you need to send them custom emails encouraging them to share their buying experience.